kghandour/KGPassGen-rs/README.md

 ## FAQ
-1. If you are on Wayland and copying to clipboard does not work
-- This app uses `arboard` to manage the clipboard ([Here](https://github.com/1Password/arboard)).
+1. If you are on Wayland and copying to clipboard does not work This app uses `arboard` to manage the clipboard ([Here](https://github.com/1Password/arboard)).
 If there is a problem, it is recommended to use Xwayland instead.
 If the problem persists or you are facing it in other operating systems, please create an issue.

-- An alternative solution that is currently WIP
+An alternative solution is when prompted, you can show the generated password to the terminal.